OpenCollarTeam/opencollarteam.github.io/RLV.md

 >[prefix] -ringgag removes the contents of the folder named ringgag.
 >[prefix] --gags removes the contents of the folder named gags and its subfolders

+## Outfits

+To call this menu:
+> [prefix] outfits

+This menu requires the wearer to set up a folder inside #RLV, precisely named .outfits .  **The dot preceding outfits is required**.
+Inside this folder make folders for your named outfits which you have set up using the SL Edit Outfit function.
+Then drag in the links from the outfits folder into the new folder.
+The outfit names will appear as menu buttons in RLV > Outfits and can be force worn using the SL Replace function.
+Make sure the outfits include all necessary parts of your outfit except possibly required system layers that cannot be removed.
+Do not include your **locked** collar in the outfit folder.
+Locking the collar ensures that Replace will not remove it and deleting the link to your locked collar prevents accidents like doubling your collar or wearing an outdated version.

+###More Tips:

+*Inside your .outfits folder make a folder and name it something like Naked.
+Include in there what you want to be wearing when stripped, including mesh body, hair, mesh eyes, etc.  Users can then strip you by force wearing your "Naked" outfit!

+*Inside your .outfits folder, make a folder and precisely name it .core . *The dot is required for this to work*.
+Inside .core, place items you never want to be removed, like hair eyes and mesh body.
+You may place the original copy of your locked collar in .core.
+This folder will prevent these items from being stripped or replaced through the outfits function.